peerix - v0.1.0

 Work with media streams to share audio and video with other peers:

-// listen for peer publishing a track in a stream
+// listen for a remote peer publishing a stream

 console.log(